-Adventism is a very exclusive religion.
-They see themselves as the "remnant", the one and only group of Christians who have remained loyal to God, His Fourth Commandment, and His prophet Ellen White.
-Adventists have the "truth" and all other Christian churches are "apostate" and under "strong delusion".
+Seventh-day Adventism is a very exclusive religion.
+They see themselves as the "remnant," the one and only group of Christians who have remained loyal to God, His Fourth Commandment, and His prophet Ellen White.
+Adventists have the "truth" and all other Christian churches are "apostate" and under "strong delusion."

 When I was growing up, I was advised not to associate with people of other religions because I should not be around their contaminating influence.
-Later in life, after I left the Adventist Church, all my Adventist friends distanced themselves from me to the point where we rarely talked.
+Later in life, after I left the SDA Church, all my SDA friends distanced themselves from me to the point where we rarely talked.

 Why is that?
-Adventists are taught that Sunday-keepers are "Babylon" or the "daughters of Babylon".
+Seventh-day Adventists are taught that Sunday-keepers are "Babylon" or the "daughters of Babylon."
 They are taught that Sunday-keepers are going to receive the Mark of the Beast, and that the Sabbath is the great separating wall between God's true remnant people and the deceived, lost world.

-Perhaps Ellen White stated it best when she said:
+Perhaps Ellen White stated it best when she wrote:

 "...Satan has taken full possession of the [non-Adventist] Churches" and even their prayers are an "abomination" to God.3